10thony/CobecDev/cloneauthon3/docs/THEME_SYSTEM.md

 # Custom Theme System

-This document explains how to use and extend the custom theme system in the AJ.Chat application.
+This document explains how to use and extend the custom theme system in the AJAI application.

 ## Overview